What is Deep Tissue Massage?

 However your therapist should aim to work around that fine line and you should always report immediately if you feel pain during the massage.
 The therapist can easily adjust the technique, the level of pressure or further prep the tissues if the superficial muscles are tense.

 This is not a “No Pain No Gain” situation!
 Pain is not necessarily a sign that the massage is working.
-In fact, your body may tense up and offer resistance by contracting the muscle in response to pain, making it harder for the therapist to reach deeper muscles.
+In fact, going too deep too fast will make your body tense up and offer resistance by contracting the muscle in response to pain, making it harder for the therapist to reach deeper muscles.

 What Can I Expect During My Visit?